“A beautiful place to decompress before or after a diving trip to Koh Tao or the rigours of Koh Phangan’s Full Moon party”

 - Ideal for a honeymoon or romantic holiday, and combines well with Koh Tao or Koh Phangan

-- Away from the hustle of Chaweng and the demands on your wallet of upscale Bo Phut, but close enough for a night out, and just minutes from the airport
+- Away from the hustle of Chaweng and the wallet strain of upscale Bo Phut, but close enough for a night out, and just minutes from the airport

-- When we last visited, we found service rather muddled, staff English limited, and cleaning less than perfect
+- When we last visited, we found staff English was limited, and cleaning less than perfect

-- Food can be disappointing and there are no other restaurants within walking distance: rent a scooter or car if you don’t fancy relying on taxis
+- There are no other restaurants within walking distance: rent a scooter or car if you don’t fancy relying on taxis

 - The beach is rocky in places.
 In the European winter the sea slams almost into the retaining wall at high tide and is too choppy for swimming